Blue Flame vs Yellow Flame vs Red Flames - Gas Flame Color

 What Gas Burns with a Blue Flame

-What gas burns with a blue flame includes pure hydrocarbons like methane (refined natural gas), propane, butane and ethane.
+Gas that burns with a blue flame includes pure hydrocarbons like methane (refined natural gas), propane, butane and ethane.
 These gases come from raw natural gas processing and oil refining.
 These gases are all alkanes and are gas with a blue flame.

 Blue Flame vs Red Flames Colour - LPG (Propane) & Natural Gas (Methane Gas) Flame Colour